 Property of the Erizzo family, on the side of the canal (rio di s.s. apostoli) the garden gave access to a private casino designed by Palladio and decorated with Veronese’s frescos.

-– At the end of the of the ‘500, Francesco Sansovino (you might remember his name from a previous Venice360 about the Marciana Library) listed all the main gardens in Venice: 28 in Dorsoduro, 29 in S.Polo, 39 in S.Marco, 46 in Canareggio and 50 in S.Croce, for a total of 192 gardens.
+– At the end of the of the ‘500, Francesco Sansovino (the person who built the beautiful Marciana Library) listed all the main gardens in Venice: 28 in Dorsoduro, 29 in S.Polo, 39 in S.Marco, 46 in Canareggio and 50 in S.Croce, for a total of 192 gardens.
 The list did not take into account vegetable gardens, public gardens, and gardens belonging to religious orders.

 Find this location, on the map

 To find more places, by location, you can consult our interactive map

 Our selection of places to explore and where to eat, drink, shop …